aliakz/cascade/README.md

 # cascade
- using haarcascade for detecting objects
+ using Opencv haarcascade for detecting objects . we used face , eye and car  cascade